wgalyen/Kimchi/README.md

 - Skip duplicate URLs
 - Request throttling

-## How?
+## Usage

-Optional (to avoid being rate limited for GitHub links): set an environment variable with your token like so `GITHUB_TOKEN=xxxx`, or use the `--github-token` CLI option.
-This can also be set in the config file.

-Run it inside a repository with a `README.md` or specify a file with
+Run it inside a repository with a `README.md`, or specify a file with

 ```
 kimchi <yourfile>
 ```

+Optional (to avoid getting rate-limited): set an environment variable with your Github token like so `GITHUB_TOKEN=xxxx`, or use the `--github-token` CLI option.
+It can also be set in the config file.

 ### CLI exit codes